vertilia/recif/README.md

 ## Example 2

-Multiple conditions combined with `AND` operation.
+Multiple conditions combined with `AND` operator.
 Input context is a literal numeric value.
 Returns `true` if context value is in the range `0..100`:

 ```json
 {